-For companies incorporated in Ireland before 1 January 2015, a transition period will apply until 31 December 2020.
-From this date they will be regarded as tax resident unless they are treated as resident in a treaty partner country by virtue of a Double Taxation Treaty.
-If however, after 31 December 2014, there is both a change in ownership, and a major change in the nature and conduct of the business of the company then the company will be regarded as resident in Ireland from the date of the change in ownership.
+For companies incorporated in Ireland before 1 January 2015, a transition period applied until 31 December 2020.
+From this date they are regarded as tax resident unless they are treated as resident in a treaty partner country by virtue of a Double Taxation Treaty.
+If, however, after 31 December 2014, there is both a change in ownership, and a major change in the nature and conduct of the business of the company then the company is regarded as resident in Ireland from the date of the change in ownership.

 Prior to the Finance Act 2014 changes, the 'central management and control' test (see below) was the general rule used to determine company residence.
 Under this rule, a company whose central management and control is exercised in Ireland (whether or not it was incorporated in Ireland) was regarded as resident in Ireland.

 Post Finance Act 2014, this rule will continue to apply on a transitional basis to Irish companies incorporated before 1 January 2015.

 The central management and control rule was supplemented by rules introduced in Finance Act 1999 which provided that in certain circumstances, a company incorporated in Ireland would be regarded as tax resident in Ireland.
-Please see TDM 2.2.3 (Company Residence in the State) for further information.
+Please see Tax and Duty Manual (TDM) Part 02-02-03 (Company Residence in the State) for further information.